 FIG. 2: STRUCTURES OF SOME PHYTOCONSTITUENTS ISOLATED FROM GYMNEMA SYLVESTRE

 Hypolipidemic Activity: Gymnema leaves are likewise noted for bringing down serum cholesterol and triglycerides.
-Gymnema leaf separate at a measurement of 25 - 100 mg/kg regulated orally to tentatively initiated hyperlipidemic rats for two weeks lessened the raised serum trigylceride, add up to cholesterol, low thickness lipoprotein and low thickness lipoprotein cholesterol in a dosage subordinate way.
-The capacity of the concentrate at 100 mg/kg to bring down triglycerides and aggregate cholesterol in serum and its hostile to antherosclerotic potential was like that of the standard lipid-bringing down operator clifibrate 23.
-G. sylvestre also produced a significant lowering of cholesterol in a hypertension model and it inhibits the activity of the hormones sensitive lipases in adipose tissue and suppresses the release of triglycerides when it is administered orally at the dose of 400, 600 and 800 mg kg body weight once a day to the groups for 30 days 24.
+Gymnema leaf separate at a measurement of 25 - 100 mg/kg regulated orally to tentatively initiated hyperlipidemic rats for two weeks lessened the raised serum triglyceride, add up to cholesterol, low thickness lipoprotein, and low thickness lipoprotein cholesterol in a dosage subordinate way.
+The capacity of the concentrate at 100 mg/kg to bring down triglycerides and aggregate cholesterol in serum and it's hostile to atherosclerotic potential was like that of the standard lipid-bringing down operator clofibrate 23.
+G. sylvestre also produced a significant lowering of cholesterol in a hypertension model, and it inhibits the activity of the hormones sensitive lipases in adipose tissue and suppresses the release of triglycerides when it is administered orally at the dose of 400, 600 and 800 mg kg body weight once a day to the groups for 30 days 24.

 Antiobesity Study: G. Sylvestre advances weight reduction perhaps through its capacity to diminish desires for desserts and control glucose levels.
 It has been accounted for that the gurmarin peptide hinders the capacity to taste sweet or unpleasant flavors and consequently diminishes sweet desires.
-An institutionalized G. sylvestre extricate in mix with niacin-bound chromium and hydroxycitric corrosive has been assessed for antiobesity movement by observing changes in body weight, weight record (BMI), hunger, lipid profiles, seruleptin and discharge of urinary fat metabolites.
+An institutionalized G. sylvestre extricates in the mix with niacin-bound chromium, and hydroxycitric corrosive has been assessed for antiobesity movement by observing changes in body weight, weight record (BMI), hunger, lipid profiles, serum leptin and discharge of urinary fat metabolites.

-This examination demonstrated that the mix of Gymnema sylvestre separate and hydroxycitric corrosive, niacin bound chromium can fill in as a compelling and safe weight reduction equation that can encourage a lessening in abundance body weight and BMI while advancing sound blood lipid levels 25.
+This examination demonstrated that the mix of Gymnema sylvestre separate and hydroxycitric corrosive, niacin-bound chromium could fill in as a compelling and safe weight reduction equation that can encourage a lessening in abundance body weight and BMI while advancing sound blood lipid levels 25.
 Leaves extract of Gymnema sylvestre is rich in gymnemic acids that help in the inhibition of fat and oil hydrolyzates absorption from the digestive tract and thus show a potent antiobesity effect 26.

-Anti-Inflammatory Activity: The aqueous extract of G. sylvestre leaves was researched for assessment of anti-inflammatory action in rats at measurements 200, 300 and 500 mg/kg in carrageen in prompted paw oedema and cotton pellet strategy.
-The fluid concentrate at 300, 26 mg/kg diminished the paw oedema volume by 48.5% inside 4 h after organization, while the standard medication phenylbutazone diminished the edema volume by 57.6% when contrasted and the paw oedema volume of control.
-The watery concentrate at the dosage of 200 mg/kg and 300 mg/kg delivered critical diminishment in granuloma weight, when contrasted with control gathering 31.
+Anti-Inflammatory Activity: The aqueous extract of G. sylvestre leaves was researched for assessment of anti-inflammatory action in rats at measurements 200, 300 and 500 mg/kg in carrageenin prompted paw edema and cotton pellet strategy.
+The fluid concentrate at 300, 26 mg/kg diminished the paw edema volume by 48.5% inside 4 h after organization, while the standard medication phenylbutazone diminished the edema volume by 57.6% when contrasted and the paw edema volume of control.
+The watery concentrate at the dosage of 200 mg/kg and 300 mg/kg delivered critical diminishment in granuloma weight when contrasted with control gathering 31.

-Free Radical Scavenging Activity: In vitro, the inhibitory impacts of DPPH radicals and LDL oxidation were found with fluid concentrate of G. sylvestre.
-G. sylvestre require 32.1 μl, for searching half of the DPPH radicals 32.
+Free Radical Scavenging Activity: In-vitro, the inhibitory impacts of DPPH radicals and LDL oxidation were found with the fluid concentrate of G. sylvestre.
+G. sylvestre requires 32.1 μl, for searching half of the DPPH radicals 32.

 Effect on Taste: Gymnema or more specifically the gurmarin peptide, has been reported to block the ability to taste sweet or bitter flavors.
 Interference with Na+/K+ ATPase activity of taste receptor has been proposed as a possible mechanism of action.
 The transient effect on taste is only present when the fresh or dry leaves are chewed 33.

-Antioxidant Activity: Antioxidant activity of Gymnema sylvestre extricates (10 - 100 μg/ml) were resolved concurring de-oxyribose strategy (Fenton response) of halliwell and aruoma against ascorbic corrosive as standard.
-In vitro cell reinforcement exercises of Gymnema sylvestre extricate demonstrated noteworthy inhibitory focus when contrasted with ascorbic corrosive 31.
+Antioxidant Activity: Antioxidant activity of Gymnema sylvestre extricates (10 - 100 μg/ml) were resolved concurring desoxyribose strategy (Fenton response) of halliwell and aruoma against ascorbic corrosive as standard.
+In-vitro cell reinforcement exercises of Gymnema sylvestre extricate demonstrated noteworthy inhibitory focus when contrasted with ascorbic corrosive 31.
 The dynamic compound C-4 pearl dimethyledoleanes of GS remove additionally forces cell reinforcement action.
-The IC50 esteems for DPPH searching, superoxide radical rummaging, restraint of in vitro lipid peroxidation, and protein carbonyl arrangement were 238, 140, 99 and 28 μg/mL, individually 35.
-The cancer prevention agent movement appeared by the 55% v/v alcoholic GS concentrate might be because of the nearness of flavonoids, phenols, tannins and triterpenoids, which were all identified in preparatory phytochemical screening 36.
+The IC50 esteems for DPPH searching, superoxide radical rummaging, restraint of in-vitro lipid peroxidation, and protein carbonyl arrangement were 238, 140, 99 and 28 μg/mL, individually 35.
+The cancer prevention agent movement appeared by the 55% v/v alcoholic GS concentrate might be because of the nearness of flavonoids, phenols, tannins, and triterpenoids, which were all identified in preparatory phytochemical screening 36.

-In vivo contemplates have demonstrated that pre-treatment with GS separates altogether upgraded the radiation (8 Gy)- prompted increase of lipid peroxidation and exhaustion of glutathione and protein in mouse mind.
-Some multi-home grown Ayurvedic plans containing concentrates of GS, for example, hyponid and dihar, have indicated cell reinforcement movement by expanding the levels of superoxide dismutase, glutathione and catalase in rats 37, 38.
+In-vivo contemplates have demonstrated that pre-treatment with GS separates altogether upgraded the radiation (8 Gy)- prompted an increase of lipid peroxidation and exhaustion of glutathione and protein in mouse mind.
+Some multi-home has grown Ayurvedic plans containing concentrates of GS, for example, hypnoid and dihar, have indicated cell reinforcement movement by expanding the levels of superoxide dismutase, glutathione, and catalase in rats 37, 38.
 According to Kaskoos (2015) 39, the antioxidant activities of G. sylvestre (leaves) and their composite extract were determined by using a methanolic solution of DPPH.
-The result of antioxidant activity of G. sylvestre (leaves) showed concentration dependent response and it varied from 3.92 to 72.22% for the concentration of 7.81 to 1000 μg/ml, respectively.
-The IC50 values of G. sylvestre extract was found to be 140 μg/ml.
+The result of the antioxidant activity of G. sylvestre (leaves) showed a concentration-dependent response, and it varied from 3.92 to 72.22% for the concentration of 7.81 to 1000 μg/ml, respectively.
+The IC50 values of G. sylvestre extract were found to be 140 μg/ml.

-Hepatoprotective Activity: Shafeyet (2013) 19 done an experiment and agreed with Shanmuga-sundaram (1983) 40, where it was reported that, by administering dried leaf powder of G. sylvestre it helps to lower the glucose level and thus it help to maintain balanced Gluconeogenic enzymes (ALT and AST) and expanded glycogen levels in liver, kidney and muscle.
+Hepatoprotective Activity: Shafeyet (2013) 19 done an experiment and agreed with Shanmuga-sundaram (1983) 40, where it was reported that by administering dried leaf powder of G. sylvestre it helps to lower the glucose level, and thus it helps to maintain balanced gluconeogenic enzymes (ALT and AST) and expanded glycogen levels in liver, kidney, and muscle.

 Toxicity: The LD50 of ethanol and water extract of Gymnema administered intraperitoneally in mice was found to be 375 mg/kg 43.

-CONCLUSION: The present and previous all the studies have demonstrated that Gymnema sylvestre has a wide range of therapeutic effects.
-Presently, plant originated natural compounds got a significant endurance for the purpose of safe medicinal use by being tested their effectiveness and efficacy.
+CONCLUSION: The present and previous all the studied have demonstrated that Gymnema sylvestre has a wide range of therapeutic effects.
+Presently, the plant originated natural compounds got a significant endurance for safe medicinal use by being tested their effectiveness and efficacy.
 Because of diabetes being turned into a basic illness throughout the world, people have started using herbs as a conventional practice for the treatment of this disease.
 G. sylvestre, has achieved a vital place among such antidiabetic restorative plants which have hypoglycemic and hypolipidemic action in long haul treatment.
-G. sylvestre has not only anti-diabetic property it can also be useful for weight loss, metabolic syndrome, cough, snake bite antidote, antihelminthic, antipyretic, astringent, an alexipharmic, cardiotonc, digestive, diuretic, hemorrhoids, jaundice and lucoderma.
-Though some other investigations, such as physiochemical characterization, biological evaluation, toxicity studies, and investigation of molecular mechanism of action of isolated compounds are going on, clinical trials on G. sylvestre might help to draw their unquestionable pharmacological effect on human body.
+G. sylvestre has not only anti-diabetic property it can also be useful for weight loss, metabolic syndrome, cough, snake bite antidote, antihelminthic, antipyretic, astringent, an alexipharmic, cardiotonic, digestive, diuretic, hemorrhoids, jaundice and leucoderma.
+Though some other investigations, such as physiochemical characterization, biological evaluation, toxicity studies, and investigation of the molecular mechanism of action of isolated compounds are going on, clinical trials on G. sylvestre might help to draw their unquestionable pharmacological effect on the human body.

 - Singh R: Medicinal Plants.
 A Review.
 Journal of Plant Sciences 2015; 3(1): 50-55.